better-internet/radworks-docs/docs/using-radicle/overview.md

 You may be used to the concept of setting up an `origin` remote for a project when pushing to a centrally hosted platform like GitHub.
 This allows you to fetch and push changes from the server that hosts your project.
-In Radicle,remotes of other peers point to the Git monorepo on your machine that stores all of your Radicle data.
+In Radicle, remotes of other peers point to the Git monorepo on your machine that stores all of your Radicle data.
 These remotes allow you to fetch changes from your peers and publish your changes to the Radicle network.
 This means that fetching and pushing to remotes are _local first_ actions.
 To read more about